opendatakerala/kl_district/README.md

 This Snapshot Maintained by OpenStreetMap Kerala Community by Naveen Francis (naveenpf), Manoj Karingamadathil (manojkmohan) and Ark Arjun(arkArjun).

-In this repo, the vector data avalibale in geojson, kml and shape file format.
+In this repo, the vector data avalibale in geojson, json format.
 We are making this as a pre-release.
 If any mistakes-error found fix it in www.openstreetmap.org and report a issues here in repo.